-DRTIO is the time and data transfer system that allows ARTIQ RTIO channels to be distributed among several core device carrier boards, synchronized and controlled by a central core device.
-The system itself is more fully described in the ARTIQ documentation4.
-With ARTIQ firmware/gateware, supported core devices, including Kasli 2.0, can take one of three roles:
+DRTIO is the time and data transfer system which allows ARTIQ RTIO channels to be distributed among several core device carrier boards, synchronized and controlled by a central master device.
+The system itself is described in more detail in the ARTIQ documentation4.
+Within ARTIQ, core devices, including Kasli 2.0, can take one of three roles: